AMMMetaTherm

 Direct.

 Two strategies have dominated thermal management for a century.
-MetaTherm is a third — a passive material that doesn't just resist heat, it steers it.
+MetaTherm is a third — a passive material that steers heat instead of resisting it.

 01